Bina000/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This is permissions test tutorial
+This is the README file, here trying to get things done